Canada Infrastructure Canada

 The legislative review process

-Legislative Review
+• Legislative Review

 27 (1) Every five years beginning on the day on which this Act comes into force, the designated Minister must have a review of the provisions and operation of this Act undertaken.

-Report to Parliament
+• Report to Parliament

-27 (2) Within one year after the review is undertaken, the designated Minister must cause a copy of the report on the review to be laid before each House of Parliament.
+Within one year after the review is undertaken, the designated Minister must cause a copy of the report on the review to be laid before each House of Parliament.

-The public engagement and outreach process will help inform the development of a final report to be tabled in Parliament in June 2023.
+A public engagement and outreach process was undertaken to inform this work which concluded on March 31, 2023.
+The final report of the legislative review was tabled in Parliament in June 2023.

 Additional information